Roman Badanin: Career

-In 2017, Badanin flew to the United States to study at Stanford University under the programme John S. Knight Journalism Fellowships at Stanford.
+In 2017, Badanin moved to the United States to study at Stanford University under the programme John S. Knight Journalism Fellowships at Stanford.

 In 2018, he founded the Proekt media outlet, which specializes in investigative journalism.
 Proekt was closed in 2021 after being listed as an undesirable organization, and Badanin left Russia for his safety.

 On September 6, 2021, he founded the investigative online media outlet Agentstvo ("Agency").

+He is a 2022 JSK Senior International Fellow at Stanford University.

+In 2025, his book about Putin, co-authored with Mikhail Rubin, "The Tsar. in Propria Persona," was published.